mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

+`voice`
-and reduce the amount of drawing going on, like this:
+like this. and reduce the amount of drawing going on:

+`scene`
+Program.cs
 ```
 ...
 			void Draw() {